Sitharth18/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

 Name:Ajay J

 Reg no:24004969
-# Experiment 3:Monitoring temperature sensor data using Thing Speak cloud
+# Experiment 3: Monitoring temperature sensor data using Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.